samee99/samee99.github.io/blog/blogs/ml.md

 Optimization is a method to search for the best solution.
 There are many different optimization methods, some depend on computing the gradient or slope of a function, while other approaches such as Genetic Algorithms, take inspiration from how nature identifies the best solutions.

-In other words, learning involves finding the optimal parameters, theta_star, that maximize a certain goodness function (e.g. Mean Squared Error) given a certain representation (e.g. Neural Networks) with varying parameters, theta, and a set of data (e.g. Dataset containing images with and without cats together with labels of whether the respective image contains a cat) to train the algorithm over.
+Learning involves finding the optimal parameters that maximize an objective function (e.g. Mean Squared Error) given a certain representation (e.g. Neural Networks) with varying parameters and a set of data (e.g. Dataset containing images with and without cats together with labels of whether the respective image contains a cat) to train the algorithm over.

-Hope your learning algorithm manages to tune the parameters just right, so you can enjoy the end result!
+Hope your learning algorithm manages to tune the parameters just right, so you can enjoy the result!

-Or you can go ahead and learn about the different types of machine learning approaches.

-References

-Pedro Domingos.
-2012.
-A few useful things to know about machine learning.
-Commun.
-ACM 55, 10 (October 2012), 78–87.
-DOI:https://doi.org/10.1145/2347736.2347755